 -

 Yes, Rocky Point is quite touristy.
-It's a popular destination for beach lovers and offers a wide range of activities such as fishing, boating, and bird watching.
+It's a popular destination for beach lovers and offers a wide range of activities such as fishing, boating, and even whale watching at certain times of the year.
 Its vibrant nightlife and rich cultural experiences also attract tourists from around the globe.

 -